baehs1989/mortgage-calculator/README.md

 ```

 ## Respnsive UI
 The App is designed to adapt to any possible screen size to make the UI fully responsive.
 As a widget, it will be fully responsive to perfectly fit into its parent element.
+As the app requires to support for IE, ResizeObserver cannot be used.
+Instead, a custom hook has been created to substitute ResizeObserver.

 ## Browser Support
 The App supports the latest, stable release of all browsers.
 You won't need to provide any JavaScript polyfills for IE11 as it is already included as a part of the build.